vrtteja002/vrtteja002/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm Ravi, an AI/ML Engineer passionate about pushing the boundaries of artificial intelligence and machine learning.
+I'm Ravi, an aspiring AI/ML Engineer passionate about pushing the boundaries of artificial intelligence and machine learning.
 With a strong foundation in computer vision, natural language processing, and deep learning, I'm on a mission to develop innovative AI solutions that tackle real-world challenges.

 - 🎓 Pursuing M.S. in Computer Science at Kansas State University
 - 🚀 Experienced in developing cutting-edge AI/ML applications